andreamalhera/perfSky/README.md

-# The Performance Skyline
+# The Performance Skylines
 Performance mining from event logs is a central element to manage and improve business processes.
 Established performance analysis techniques are either based on control-flow models, which simulate all possible execution paths for a process at once, or methods that propose extracting performance features from only one timestamp.
 This thesis integrates interval-based methods from sequence pattern mining into process mining to discover performance process models from event logs that include both, start and end event timestamps.
-In addition it introduces the _performance skyline_, which describes the series of events that lead to the worst case duration of a process and  enables novel extensions for further process discovery, conformance checking and process enhancement.
+In addition it introduces the _performance skylines_, which describes the series of events that lead to the worst case duration of a process and  enables novel extensions for further process discovery, conformance checking and process enhancement.
 Executed experiments on real event logs show that presented models assist detecting and classifying trace